jongpie/NebulaLogger/README.md

 ## Features for Lightning Component Developers

-For lightning component developers, the included `logger` web component can be used in other web & aura components for frontend logging.
-Similar to `Logger` and `LogEntryBuilder` Apex classes, the web component has both `logger` and `logEntryBuilder` classes.
+For lightning component developers, the included `logger` lwc can be used in other lwc & aura components for frontend logging.
+Similar to `Logger` and `LogEntryBuilder` Apex classes, the lwc has both `logger` and `logEntryBuilder` classes.
 This provides a fluent API for javascript developers so they can chain the method calls.

 Once you've incorporated `logger` into your lightning components, you can see your `LogEntry__c` records using the included list view "All Component Log Entries'.

 ![Component Log Entries List View](./content/component-entries-list-view.png)

-Each `LogEntry__c` record automatically stores the component's type ('Aura' or 'Web'), the component name, and the component function that called `logger`.
+Each `LogEntry__c` record automatically stores the component's type ('Aura' or 'LWC'), the component name, and the component function that called `logger`.
 This information is shown in the section "Lightning Component Information"

 ![Component Log Entry Record](./content/component-entry-record-detail.png)

 #### Example LWC Usage

-To use the logger component, it has to be added to your web component's markup:
+To use the logger component, it has to be added to your lwc's markup:

 ```html
 <template>